 Almost without exception, everyone that I know from the Paleo community loathes GMO food.
 The story goes something like this.
 Small farmers produce the organic heirloom stuff we buy at the farmers markets.
 We dive into nutrition and then read Omnivores Dilemma and watch Food Inc. We learn that organic farming is good and GMO farming is evil.

 What if we were wrong about GMO food?
-What is the purpose of GMO?
-It is to get higher crop yields per acre using less chemical pesticides.
+What is the purpose of GMOs?
+It is to get higher crop yields per acre using fewer chemical pesticides.
 If they didn’t do that, they never would have been adopted.

 But what about the nutritional quality?
 My response is who cares?
 The crops that are most being genetically modified are foods on the no-no list.
-According to article The Most Common GMO Foods by Jill Corleone, the 3 most common GMO foods are:
+According to the article The Most Common GMO Foods by Jill Corleone (UPDATE 2022: article offline), the 3 most common GMO foods are:

 - Canola Oil

 What do I care if canola oil is GMO?

 Paleo people are told to avoid grains, legumes, and industrial seed oil.
 The fact soy, corn, and canola oil are GMO shouldn’t affect us.
 We don’t eat them.
 It isn’t our battle.
 I read one statistic that said without GMOs, conventional farmers would need an additional 9% more land to farm to get the same yield.

 Where are they going to get that 9% from?
 Other farmland where GMO is currently not being used?
 Is it possible that a campaign that successfully demonizes GMO foods actually results in the expansion of industrial farming?